Veloalopus/hdn-rb3/README.md

 ## What items and locations can get shuffled?

-- All items, weapons, armors, ornaments, clothing
+- All items, weapons, armors, ornaments, clothing and plans
 - All Treasure and Gather points
 - Quests, Colosseum rewards, enemy and boss drops
 - All Dungeons, events, nations